pmndrs/zustand/docs/guides/nextjs.md

 nav: 21
 ---

-[Next.js](https://nextjs.org) is a popular server side rendering framework for React that presents some unique challenges for using Zustand properly.
+[Next.js](https://nextjs.org) is a popular server-side rendering framework for React that presents some unique challenges for using Zustand properly.
 Keep in mind that Zustand store is a global variable (AKA module state) making it optional to use a `Context`.